ViolaFlower/Re-Console/README.md

 There are multiple ways to install and experience Re-Console: Legacy.
 ## 3rd Party Launchers
 ### Modrinth Launcher (Recommended)
 For the easiest possible installation, I recommend using the Modrinth Launcher.
 It's light, easy to use, reasonably quick, and only takes a few clicks to set up.
-Once you have it installed, you can install Re-Console: Legacy by searching for the modpack in the Modpacks section.
+Once you have it installed, you can install Re-Console by searching for the modpack in the Modpacks section.
 ### Prism/MultiMC
 Although more complicated, you can install Prism Launcher from their website.
 Prism is much more versatile and stronger as a launcher, but has a worse GUI.
-From there, add an instance and search "Modrinth" for Re-Console: Legacy.
+From there, add an instance and search "Modrinth" for Re-Console.

 ## 🐛 How to Report Issues